tychonievich/graphics/md/text/nanite.md

 Nanite takes advantage of these features to support rendering to an array of views in a single pass through the Nanite pipeline, including having different views have different LOD priorities and stopping at different steps through the pipeline;
-for example, shadow views are lower priority than the scene view they are shadowing and only ned the first stage of deferred rendering.
+for example, shadow views are lower priority than the scene view they are shadowing and only end the first stage of deferred rendering.

 ## Virtual shadow buffer